-Higher rates of discontinuation occurred in the LSNAP arms of the MAPP1 and 2 trials (16% in both MAPP1 and 2) compared to the MDMA-AP arms (1.9 and 8.7%), with meta-analysis results indicating that MDMA-AP lowered the risk of treatment withdrawals (RR: 0.32; 95% CI: 0.12-0.85) (Table 3.5).
-Although a small number of discontinuations were linked to safety concerns, there was at least one instance where a participant who suspected they were receiving LSNAP treatment withdrew from the study.28 excluded.
-At baseline, 90% reported a lifetime history of suicidal ideation, 36% reported serious suicidal ideation, and 32% (reported in MAPP1 only) reported a history of suicidal behavior.
-These percentages reflect the established high prevalence of suicide risk in PTSD patients.39 Due to inconsistent reporting of suicidal events between MAPP1 and MAPP2 publications, suicidal ideation events were extracted from ClinicalTrials.gov results for both Phase III trials.
+The MAPP1 and 2 trials used the Columbia Suicide Severity Rating Scale (C-SSRS) to monitor suicidal risk at baseline and each site visit.
+Patients at serious imminent suicide risk at baseline were excluded.
+At baseline, 90% reported a lifetime history of suicidal ideation, 36% reported serious suicidal ideation, and 29% reported a history of suicidal behavior.
+These percentages reflect the established high prevalence of suicide risk in PTSD patients.
+Due to inconsistent reporting of suicidal events between MAPP1 and MAPP2 publications, suicidal ideation events were extracted from ClinicalTrials.gov results for both Phase III trials.
 Our meta-analysis found very low certainty that there is no increased risk of suicidal ideation with MDMA-AP (RR: 0.89; 95% CI: 0.64-1.24) (Table 3.5).